microsoft/NubesGen/docs/runtimes/python.md

 6. Go to your GitHub project, and check that the GitHub Action is running.
 7. You can go to the [Azure Portal](https://aka.ms/nubesgen-portal) to check the created resources.
 8. The application should be deployed on your App Service instance.
-Its URL should be in the form `https://app-demo-XXXX-XXXX-XXXX-XXXX-dev-001.azurewebsites.net/`, and you can also find it in the GitHub Action workflow (Job: "manage-infrastructure", step "Apply Terraform"), or in the Azure portal.
+Its URL should be in the form `https://app-demo-XXXX-XXXX-XXXX-XXXX-dev-001.azurewebsites.net/`, and you can also find it in the GitHub Action workflow (Job: "display-information", step "Display Azure infrastructure information"), or in the Azure portal.
    As it is a simple application, it should print by default `Hello, World!`.
 9. Once you have finished, you should clean up your resources:
   1. Delete the resource group that was created by NubesGen to host your resources, which is named `rg-demo-XXXX-XXXX-XXXX-XXXX-001`.